acousticrobot/FlyPaper/README.md

 The ananda is initialized when the object calls this.init(args).
 The args can take a number of forms:

   * number: creates a square handle
-  * string: "my ananda"
+  * string: "my object" is the name, no handle
   * array: creates a handle for dragging
 		* [w&h]
 		* [width, height]
 		* [xOrigin,yOrigin,w&h]
 		* [xOrigin,yOrigin,width,height]
   * from rectangle: crates a handle
-  * from object literal (see example in index.html)
+  * from object literal: {name:"my object",handle:[20]} (see another example in index.html)

 It can have a number of properties:

-  * the handle is a paper.Path.Rectangle used for dragging
+  * the handle is a paper.Path.Rectangle used for dragging, by default it is invisible
   * the group, initially this.group includes the handle if there is one
-  * selectable default false
+  * selectable (default false, and only when fly.debug is true)
-  * draggable default true
+  * draggable (default true)
-  * rotatable default false
+  * rotatable (default false)

 ----